 FAQ:

-Leftovers can be stored in the fridge.
+Store leftovers in the fridge.
 Transfer to an airtight container where it should keep for 2-3 days.
-If the rice bowl is not already assembled, store each element separately.

 More chicken recipes: